Hussein-Mahfouz/flowcluster/cran-comments.md

 1. The `License` field in DESCRIPTION is now `MIT + file LICENSE` as required for template licenses.
 2. The `README_files` directory has been added to `.Rbuildignore`.
 3. An `inst/WORDLIST` file has been added to address the spelling false positive.
 4. Regarding the URL check NOTE (`Could not resolve hostname`): I have confirmed the URL is correct and publicly accessible.
-This appears to have been a transient network issue during the last check.

 Thank you for your consideration.